carlmartus/signalbroker-server/examples/grpc/elixir/car5g/README.md

 ## Example application

 The sample application subscribes to a few signals and dispatches them to a given server (some.host:2017) with a given time intrvall.
-Subscription is done using grpc to the sinalbroker.
-Gprc host address is "localhost:50051" which currently assumes that this app runs on them same machine as the signalbroker.
+Subscription is done using gRPC to the sinalbroker. gRPC host address is "localhost:50051" which currently assumes that this app runs on them same machine as the signalbroker.

-The subscribed signals are then dispatched every 100ms to some_host:2017.
+The subscribed signals are then dispatched every 100ms to `some_host:2017`.

 ## Installation, configuration